 For grocery strategies, one size does not fit all

 As a 113-year-old company, we have survived and thrived through many challenges.
 We focus on the critical areas where engagement with a customer can be one of ease or one of disaster.
 We have spent years deploying these types of solutions and are continually improving both our products and our portfolio.

 One of the most important lessons we’ve learned is that there is no one product that fits all grocers’ challenges.
-What is a great for one store isn’t necessarily great for another.
-Providing options matter.
+What is great for one store isn’t necessarily great for another.
+Providing options matters.

 Knowing what will resonate with local customers, while fitting each grocers’ unique needs by location, is key to a successful nationwide eCommerce strategy.
 Our experience shows that pick-up in an automated, contact-free solution is an essential part of the ecosystem.
-Our solutions not only improve customer pick up, but they also enhance 3rd party delivery services’ effectiveness and reliability.
+Our solutions not only improve customer pickup but also enhance 3rd party delivery services’ effectiveness and reliability.